shortak/Portfolio/Projects/CS_Fundamentals_Using_C++/Structs_in_C_vs_C++/README.md

 In essence, C structs are only limited to member variables.

+NOTE: Access Specifiers are reserved for "class" rather than "struct"; class is not much different than structs in practice, it just offers access specifiers which will be explored later on.

 ## Simulating a Member Function in C vs Member Functions in C++

 The C++ programmer has the benefit of member functions...